 If you’re a nurse, midwife or allied health professional, you should refer to the HEE/NIHR Integrated Clinical Academic Programme page.

-The NIHR Academic Clinical Fellowship (ACF) is a clinical specialty training post that incorporates academic training.
+The NIHR Academic Clinical Fellowship (ACF) is a clinical specialty training post in medicine or dentistry that incorporates academic training.

 This post has a standard duration of 3 years (4 years for GPs).
 Alternatively, it can be taken part-time and extended up to a maximum of 5 years (or 6 years for GPs), as long as the academic component remains at 25% whole time equivalent.

-The list of available posts can be found here.
+The list of available medical ACFs can be found here.
 Please refer to our guidance documents for all other information.

 As an ACF you will spend: